dacase/rnamotif/README.md

 tests differently.
 These tests are not marked as PASSED, but the problem is due to the odd sort, so they do pass.

-8. (Optional) Move the binaries and/or efndata.
+7. (Optional) Move the binaries and/or efndata.
 Remember that the symbol EFNDATA must point to the directory that contains the energy data in order for rnamotif to compute the dG of the solutions.

-# Using the codes.
+# Using the codes

-1. rnamotif.
+## rnamotif

 rnamotif is run from the command line.
 It takes two arguments: a descriptor that specifies the 2d strucutre to look for, and a file of fastn data to